Goals for everyone in the course

 - Sprint 1 (fall break until the day of the NDD fall final) is devoted to learning basic data science skills.
 You will implement or fix some algorithm, or demonstrate its capabilities and limitations.

 - Sprint 2 (spring semester until spring break) is devoted to applying basic data science knowledge.
+You can do one or both of the following:

 - Manuscript submitted to arxiv detailing your contributions to the open-source scientific software ecosystem.